nextcord/nextcord-ext-ipc/docs/modules/examples.rst

 Example Usages
 ==============

-Here are some ways to use our package in **your own bot!** For github based examples, see `the examples directory <https://github.com/Ext-Creators/discord-ext-ipc/tree/master/examples>`_.
+Here are some ways to use our package in **your own bot!** For GitHub based examples, see `the examples directory <https://github.com/nextcord/nextcord-ext-ipc/tree/main/examples>`_.

 A basic implementation